kckecheng/elk/e2e_kafkapractices.rst

 We are going to configure pipelines for logstash69158/69159.
 These two Logstash instances have identical pipeline definitions (except for client_id) and consume messages from Kafka topics evenly by leveraging the consumer group feature of Kafka.

 Since logs are cached in Kafka safely, it is the right place to define complicated filters with pipelines to modify log entires before sending them to Elasticsearch.
 This won't lead to bottlenecks since logs are already there in Kafka, the only impact is that you may need to wait for a while before you are able to see the logs in Elasticsearch/Kibana.
-And if it is time senstive to see logs from Elasticsearch/Kibana, more Logstash instances belong to the same consumer group can be added to load balance the processing.
+And if it is time sensitive to see logs from Elasticsearch/Kibana, more Logstash instances belong to the same consumer group can be added to load balance the processing.

 1. Define pipelines(/etc/logstash/conf.d): **client_id** should always be set with different values